Voivodic/ExSHalos/README.md

 - Computation of EFTofLSS, for multi-tracers, using [CLASS-PT](https://github.com/Michalychforever/CLASS-PT);
 - Computation of simple theoretical quantities (e.g. growth function, growth rate, mass function, ...).

-This library follows the functional programing paradigm!
+This library follows the functional programming paradigm!
 There are no classes, random operators nor custom types.

 ## Installation